Chruut/Binance_LiveCryptoDayTradingBot/README.md

 An automated cryptocurrency trading bot that receives signals from MetaSignals.io via Discord and automatically executes trades on Binance Futures.

+## Disclaimer

+This bot is intended for educational purposes.
+Cryptocurrency trading involves high risks.
+Use this bot at your own risk and only with funds you can afford to lose.

 ## Features

 - Automatic connection to MetaSignals.io Discord channel